JonasRSV/Friday/releases/RASPBERRY-PI-3.md

 ## Installation

-In order to install the assistant you need to build or use an existing release
+In order to install the assistant you need to build or use an existing release, then deploy that release on the raspberry pi.

 ### Releases